-Investigations allow us to provide the court with timely, relevant, and accurate information about a probationer prior to the sentencing or disposition of a case.
-A presentence investigation (PSI) is used for high-risk probationers, and/or those convicted of felonies, class I misdemeanors, as well as those who may be convicted of lowerlevel crimes but score higher on validated risk assessments while a presentence report (PSR) is used for medium and low risk probationers.
-PSR is used for those convicted of lower level misdemeanors who score lower, comparatively, on validated risk assessments.
-The PSI is a tool that provides the court with information regarding the probationer's background and information.
+Investigations provide the court with timely, relevant, and accurate information about a probationer prior to the sentencing of a case.
+A presentence investigation (PSI) is used for high-risk probationers, and/or those convicted of felonies, class I misdemeanors, as well as those who may be convicted of lower level crimes but score higher on validated risk assessments, while a presentence report (PSR) is used for those convicted of lower level crime and score medium or low on the risk assessment.
+A PSR is used for those convicted of lower level misdemeanors who score lower, comparatively, on validated risk assessments.
+Investigations tool that provide the court with information regarding the probationer's background and information.
 It includes victim impact statements, probationer's statement, official version of the offense and the probation officer's summary to the court.
 This information is provided to the court in order to determine the sentencing of an individual.

 The presentence investigation is comprised of the officer's analysis of factors presented through an interview with the individual and other information collected throughout the process.
 Probation officers complete a research based, actuarial assessment on each probationer that helps to identify specific risk and need factors.
 Factors explored include past criminal history, family history and family support, educational and employment history and current status, alcohol/drug or mental health concerns, and overall attitude regarding the offense.
 Officers work through the assessments to not only identify concerning factors, but also areas of strength for the individual.
-From there the officer will investigate the history and current status of the individual through collection of information from a variety of sources to include the individual's employer, treatment providers and/or evaluators, family and friends and victims.
+From there, the officer will investigate the history and current status of the individual through collection of information from a variety of sources to include the individual's employer, treatment providers and/or evaluators, family and friends and victims.
 All of this information is analyzed to assist the officer in preparing a document for the court.
 In many jurisdictions across the state, the probation officer is required to use their own skills of analysis and investigation to make a recommendation to the court regarding sentencing.
-If probation is the primary recommendation, then the officers will use the information they have obtained throughout the investigation to suggest specific interventions for the individual that will assist with overall behavior change.
+Then the officers will use the information they have obtained throughout the investigation to suggest specific interventions for the individual that will assist with overall behavior change.

-For the first six months of 2016, a total of 4,929 Adult investigation were completed, with 58% occurring in the rural areas and 42% in urban areas.
-In 2015 there were 4,571 adult investigations completed, with 60% in the rural areas and 40% in urban areas.
-This is an increase of 358 adult investigations.
+For the first six months of 2019, a total of 5,602 Adult investigations were completed, with 57% occurring in the rural areas and 43% in urban areas.
+In the last six months of 2018, there were 5,344 adult investigations completed, with 61% in the rural areas and 39% in urban areas.
+This is an increase of 258 adult investigations.
+When compared with the same period during 2018, this is a increase of 357 adult investigations